InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Methodology

-We introduce a unified framework for whole-body mobile manipulation named InCoM.
-As shown in Fig.~\ref{fig:framework}, InCoM comprises three core components: an Intent-Driven Pyramid Perception Module (IDPPM), a Dual-stream Affinity Refinement Module (DARM), and a Decoupled Coordinated Flow Matching (DCFM) decoder.
-Multi-modal observations are first encoded into a multi-scale feature pyramid.
-At each scale, DARM jointly models geometric and semantic affinities between point cloud and image features to produce aligned cross-modal representations.
-IDPPM then infers implicit motion intent from historical actions and global context, and adaptively reweights features across scales to enable stage-aware perception allocation.
-The aggregated features are finally decoded by DCFM to generate coordinated whole-body actions for the mobile base and manipulator.
+We introduce InCoM, a mobile manipulation framework consisting of an Intent-Driven Pyramid Perception Module (IDPPM), a Dual-stream Affinity Refinement Module (DARM), and a Decoupled Coordinated Flow Matching (DCFM) decoder, as shown in Fig.~\ref{fig:framework}.
+Multi-modal observations are encoded into a multi-scale feature pyramid, where DARM models geometric and semantic affinities between point cloud and image features for cross-modal alignment.
+IDPPM infers implicit motion intent from historical actions and global context to reweight features across scales for stage-aware perception allocation.
+The resulting features are decoded by DCFM to generate coordinated actions for the mobile base and manipulator.